learn-co-students/cli-data-gem-assessment-v-000/easy_vegan/README.md

 ## Usage

-TODO: Follow the prompts to browse hundreds of vegan recipes!
+ Follow the prompts to browse hundreds of vegan recipes!
 After selecting a category of recipes, relevant recipes will be displayed to browse further details.
 Every recipe you view will contain the following details; title, recipe category, cuisine category, the serving size, and the url for the specific recipe.
 All recipe information has been scraped from a lovely food blog, titled Minimalist Baker.

 ## Development